 The REST and SOAP APIs allow end users to submit arbitrary SOQL strings.
-However, this does not lead to SOQL injection because the APIs include built in checks for sharing and CRUD/FLS permissions.
+However, because the APIs include built-in checks for sharing and CRUD/FLS permissions, it won't result to SOQL injection.
 This means that end users are only allowed to see or modify records and fields that they already have access to.
-On the other hand, when making SOQL calls in Apex Code, no CRUD/FLS checks are performed (and sharing checks are only performed if the 'with sharing' keyword is used).
-Therefore it is a serious security vulnerability to allow end users to control the contents of a SOQL query issued in Apex code, but not for end users to control the contents of a SOQL query via the API.
+Alternatively, when making SOQL calls in Apex Code, no CRUD/FLS checks are performed (and sharing checks are only performed if the 'with sharing' keyword is used).
+Allowing end users to control the contents of a SOQL query issued in Apex code is a serious security vulnerability, but it's not a vulnerability when end users control the contents of a SOQL query via the API.